 Highlights of the program include: critical aspects of roof decking and related supporting structures, heat transfer and practical heat transfer calculations, the function of heat transfer and the different types of roof insulation, the technology behind roofing bitumens and their related BUR and modified-bitumen membranes, and basic flashing nomenclature and bituminous flashing system construction.

-- 16 Continuing Educational Hours (CEHs) from RCI.
+- 16 Continuing Educational Hours (CEHs) from IIBEC.

 - 16 Learning Units (LUs) from the American Institute of Architects.